biosustain/Alleleome/README.md

-# Alleleome: Core Gene Alleleome Generation for Pan-Genomes of Species
+# Alleleome: Core- and Panalleleome Generation for Pan-Genomes of Species

 ## Introduction
 "Alleleome" is a specialized package designed to explore and analyze natural sequence variations within the Open Reading Frames (ORFs) of alleles of core genes in a species' pan-genome, both at the amino acid and nucleotide levels.
-This first version focuses on analyzing only the core genes of a pan-genome.
 It identifies variants such as substitutions, insertions, and deletions through a series of steps:

 1. Initial QCQA of sequences.
 2. Building consensus for each gene's allele set.